-ICC is a targeted case management service that facilitates assessment of, care planning for, and coordination of services to beneficiaries under age 21 who are eligible for the full scope of Medi-Cal services and who meet medical necessity criteria for this service.
+Intensive Care Coordination is a targeted case management service that facilitates the assessment of care planning for, and coordination of services to beneficiaries under age 21 who are eligible for the full-scope of Medi-Cal services and who meet medical necessity criteria for this service.

-ICC service components include assessing; service planning and implementation; monitoring and adapting; and transition.
-ICC services are provided through the principles of the Integrated Core Practice Model (ICPM), including the establishment of the Child and Family Team (CFT) to ensure facilitation of a collaborative relationship among a child, their family, and involved child-serving systems.
+Intensive Care Coordination service components include assessing; service planning and implementation; monitoring and adapting; and transition.
+Intensive Care Coordination services are provided through the principles of the Integrated Core Practice Model, including the establishment of the Child and Family Team to ensure the facilitation of a collaborative relationship among a child, their family, and involved child-serving systems.

-CFT includes formal supports (such as the care coordinator, providers, and case managers from child-serving agencies), natural supports (such as family members, neighbors, friends, and clergy), and other individuals who work together to develop and implement the client plan and are responsible for supporting children and their families in attaining their goals.
-ICC also provides an ICC Coordinator who:
+The Child and Family Team includes formal supports (such as the care coordinator, providers, and case managers from child-serving agencies), natural supports (such as family members, neighbors, friends, and clergy), and other individuals who work together to develop and implement the client plan and are responsible for supporting children and their families in attaining their goals.
+Intensive Care Coordination also provides an Intensive Care Coordination Coordinator who:

-- Ensures that medically necessary services are accessed, coordinated, and delivered in a strengthbased, individualized, client-driven, and culturally and linguistically competent manner. - Ensures that services and supports are guided by the needs of the child. - Facilitates a collaborative relationship among the child, their family, and systems involved in providing services to them. - Supports the parent/caregiver in meeting their child's needs. - Helps establish the CFT and provides ongoing support. - Organizes and matches care across providers and child serving systems to allow the child to be served in their community.
+- Ensures that medically necessary services are accessed, coordinated, and delivered in a strength-based, individualized, client-driven, and culturally / linguistically competent manner. - Ensures that services and supports are guided by the needs of the child. - Facilitates a collaborative relationship among the child, their family, and systems involved in providing services to them. - Supports the parent/caregiver in meeting their child's needs. - Helps establish the Child and Family Team and provides ongoing support. - Organizes and matches care across providers and child serving systems to allow the child to be served in their community.

-Intensive Home Based Services
+Intensive Home-Based Services

-IHBS are individualized, strength-based interventions designed to change or ameliorate mental health conditions that interfere with a child/youth's functioning and are aimed at helping the child/youth build skills necessary for successful functioning in the home and community, and improving the child/youth's family's ability to help the child/youth successfully function in the home and community.
+Intensive Home-Based Services are individualized, strength-based interventions designed to change or help mental health conditions that interfere with a child/youth's functioning and are aimed at helping the child/youth build skills necessary for successful functioning in the home and community and improving the child/youth's family's ability to help the child/youth successfully function in the home and community.

-IHBS services are provided according to an individualized treatment plan developed in accordance with the ICPM by the CFT in coordination with the family's overall service plan, which may include, but are not limited to assessment, plan development, therapy, rehabilitation, and collateral.
-IHBS is provided to beneficiaries under 21 who are eligible for full scope Medi-Cal services and who meet medical necessity criteria for this service.
+Intensive Home-Based Services are provided according to an individualized treatment plan developed under the Integrated Core Practice Model by the Child and Family Team in coordination with the family's overall service plan, which may include, but are not limited to assessment, plan development, therapy, rehabilitation, and collateral.
+Intensive Home-Based Services are provided to beneficiaries under the age of 21 who are eligible for full-scope Medi-Cal services and who meet medical necessity criteria for this service.